Updated Apr 22, 2026

 "Digital equity is about ensuring all learners can access and use digital technologies effectively, regardless of their location or background."

 First, treat digital equity as a student voice measurement area, not only an IT service issue.
-If your students are studying through partner delivery, at a distance, or across time zones, standard “satisfaction” questions can miss the practical constraints that determine whether learning is accessible day-to-day.
+If your students are studying through partner delivery, at a distance, or across time zones, standard “satisfaction” questions can miss the practical barriers that determine whether learning is accessible day-to-day.

 Third, close the loop in a way that works across partners.
 Where support is shared between a UK provider and an in-country partner, students can experience unclear ownership.
 A simple discipline helps: publish who owns which part of the digital experience (platforms, helpdesk, study skills support, accessibility adjustments), then use “you said, we did” updates to show how feedback triggered fixes, and where issues still sit in the backlog.
+That makes action more visible and reduces the risk that ownership gaps become part of the problem.

 Q: What should institutions do now?